-Students should consult the general and program requirements listed in the school section effective with the 2015-2016 catalog.
+Students should consult the general and program requirements listed in the college section of the catalog.

 A minor is displayed on the transcript after graduation but is not displayed on the diploma.

 TIME LIMITATION ON COURSE WORK PRIOR TO ADMISSION